DomView§

 find(…).css(property: String, data: From[String]): Template

-to the present value of the given data
+CSS property property to the present value of the given data at all times.

 const SampleView = DomView.build(